 A VA student who previously attended another post-secondary institution or higher learning institute (college or university) must put in a request in writing at that institution to have their official transcript(s) forwarded to the VA Clerk in the Student Services Department at Miami Lakes Educational Center and Technical College (MLECTC).
-If the transcript has not been received prior to the end of his/her initial term, Miami Lakes Educational Center and Technical Conter and Technical College will not re-certify the student for VA educational benefits.
+If the transcript has not been received prior to the beginning of his/her initial term, Miami Lakes Educational Center and Technical College will not recertify the student for VA educational benefits.
 MLECTC will re-certify the student after the transcript has been received.

 The VA student's previous training and/or experience will be evaluated by the program instructor at Miami Lakes Educational Center and Technical College.
 Should credit(s) be accepted and/or granted, the VA student's tuition and training time will be reduce proportionally.
-A written notice of transferrable credits will be sent to the VA and the student.
+A written notice of transferable credits will be sent to the student and maintained in the student file.

-All transcripts of previous training should be submitted within the first trimester of attendance.
+All transcripts of previous training should be submitted by the beginning of his/her initial term.
 Failure to do so may result in a suspension of VA educational benefits.